ContinuIX/ContinuIX-1/README.md

 ### WP2 \- Simulations based on raw inputs

 For the real-world cases, the input fields will be provided with existing gaps in the data, and only the GPR profiles of ice thickness will be provided.
-For the synthetic Aletsch setup, velocity and thickness values were reduced to lower elevations (below the 33%-percentile in the ice-covered area, 2914.6m a.s.l.)  and to three elevation bands along the lower trunk (2300±5m, 2500±2.5m and 2700±5 m a.s.l.), respectively.
+For the synthetic glacier setup, velocity and thickness values were reduced to lower elevations (below the 33%-percentile in the ice-covered area, 2914.6m a.s.l.) and to three elevation bands along the lower trunk (2300±5m, 2500±2.5m and 2700±5 m a.s.l.), respectively.

 Motivation: